blech/tabs-to-html/README.md

 ### Notes ###

-This is a first pass for my own use.
-I don't have instructions on how to use it (or binaries), and the HTML is ugly.
+This is a first pass for my own use, so the HTML is fairly ugly.
 Still, hopefully it's useful.

 ### Installation ###

-To install, open AppleScript Editor.
-In Preferences > General, enable 'Show Script menu in the menu bar'.
-From that menu, select Open Scripts Folder > Open User Scripts Folder.
+Firstly, enable the script menu: open AppleScript Editor and in Preferences > General select 'Enable Script menu bar extra'.

+Download [the zip file](https://github.com/blech/tabs-to-html/blob/binary/tabs-to-html.zip?raw=true "tabs-to-html.zip, 12kb").
+Using the script menu, select Open Scripts Folder > Open User Scripts Folder.
-In the opened window, create the folders 'Libraries' and 'Applications'.
-Inside 'Applications', create folders 'Safari' and 'Google Chrome'.

-Open the three scripts from this repository, and save:
-* FileWriter.applescript as a compiled script in `~/Library/Scripts/Libraries`
-* Safari.applescript as a compiled script called Open Tabs To HTML in `~/Library/Scripts/Applications/Safari`
-* Chrome.applescript as a compiled script called Open Tabs To HTML in `~/Library/Scripts/Applications/Google Chrome`

-You should then see the option to execute these scripts in the script menu when the appropriate app is being used.
+Copy the zip file to this folder, and unzip it.
+You should end up with an Applications and Libraries folder inside the Scripts folder.

+When you use either Safari or Chrome, you can now use the 'Open Tabs To HTML' item in the script menu to save the current tabs as HTML.
+The list of tabs will be saved to a dated file in a Personal > Tabs folder within your Documents folder.

 ### TODO ###

 * ~~Remove path hardcoding~~
 * ~~Write install instructions~~
-* Create binary bundle that you can drop into place
+* ~~Create binary bundle that you can drop into place~~
 * Support OneTab export/import format
 * Styling
+* Select output directory

 ### Suggestions ###